gezero/sheriff/README.md

 Purpose
 -------
 This project exists because I wanted to test how the whole P2SH world works for myself.
 Please feel free to reuse the code as you please.
 I do not guarantie that it works.
+So far everything runs in TestNet.

 Showcase
 --------